drewbrokke/liferay-util-scripts/README.md

 # liferay-util-scripts
-My personal collection of shell scripts I use in my day-to-day work with Liferay portal development
+My personal collection of shell scripts I use in my day-to-day work with Liferay portal development.